Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 What have been some of your failures, and what have you learned from them?

 Grab a snack and get comfy, we’re going to be here for awhile.
 Here are a few of the ones that still make me cringe.
-We have a patent pending finish on our hard boards that make them ultra durable.
+We have a patent pending for a finish on our hard boards that make them ultra durable.
 In the early days we used to finish the board completely in the GSS (Glide Surface Shield) finish.
 The good part was the board was extremely durable, the bad news was the pads did not stick on in humid environments.
 That summer was a nightmare!
 Luckily we have fantastic customers, and a great rep team, and with some very patient customers we found the root of the issue and were able to change our process.

 We also learned the hard way not to trust everything that people say.
 We had an opening for a rep position in Southern California, and a woman applied with an amazing resume with a ton of industry connections.
 We sent her an entire fleet of boards and she promptly disappeared.
 We did see her on Judge Judy a few months later.